donkirkby/chess-kit/docs/new_rules.md

 Half the chess pieces are on parade, giving each other orders, and they have to form up into one connected group.
 Keep adding pieces until you have enough to start, but you get more points for fewer pieces making fewer moves.

+This is another game with a similar mechanic to Chess Golf, and it's a bit dry.

 ### Equipment
 A standard chess set and a standard deck of 52 cards.